NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

         // set the dirty bit of that buffer in the metaInfo to true.

-    // else Buffer is ivalid
+    // else Buffer is invalid

         // return the returned error code from getBufferNum call